LLC vs S-Corp

 Definition

-What are LLC and S-corp?
+What Are an LLC And an S-corp?

 Limited Liability Company or LLC, a legal entity formed under state statutes, is like a hybrid between a corporation and a sole proprietorship.
 It gives business owners protection from personal liability and has pass-through income.

 S-Corporation or S-Corp is a tax classification made by companies that allow income & losses to be passed through to the shareholders.
-The election can be made by any one of the existing business entities: LLC, C-corporation or partnership.
+The election can be made by any one of the existing business entities: LLC, C-corporation, or partnership.

 Types